 I found the first four kilometres between Vila do Conde and Povoa de Varzim rather frustrating, simply because I was keen to see the sea and felt trapped between buildings.
 Once I reached the coast, my mood lifted as I walked past signs of preparation for the summer season in this still sleepy resort town.

 I spent next couple of hours alternating between wooden boardwalks through flowered sand dunes, pavements and quiet tarmac roads.
-There are no cafés directly on this stretch of the Camino but I spotted an awning in Barranha and found a welcome pit stop.
+There are no cafés directly on this stretch of the Camino but I spotted an awning in Barranha and made a slight detour to a welcome pit stop.

 If I was doing this again (and the weather was good), I would take a detour to the beach at Apúlia and spend the night there.
 As it was, I needed to get to Esposende and was already tired so I stayed on the main Camino, through the forest to the village of Fão, passing a rather unusual statue on the way.